Senior Research Fellow

 Students and collaborators interested in Chris's research are invited to contact him to discuss opportunities.

-Chris received a B.Sc. in Interdisciplinary Physics from the University of Michigan in 2008.
+Chris is a Senior Research Fellow and Group Leader of the Bionic Systems Group in the Engineering Department at the University of Cambridge.
+He received a B.Sc. in Interdisciplinary Physics from the University of Michigan in 2008.
 Following two years as a general scientist at the U.S. Nuclear Regulatory Commission, he earned a Ph.D. in Materials from the University of California, Santa Barbara where he investigated loss mechanisms in organic photovoltaics (2015).

 Subsequently, Chris was awarded a postdoctoral fellowship from Whitaker International to develop implantable bioelectronic devices for treating neurological disorders in the Bioelectronics Department at the Ecole des Mines de St Etienne.
 He then joined the University of Cambridge as a Research Associate and Borysiewicz Biomedical Sciences Fellow.
 In 2020, Chris started as a BBSRC David Phillips Fellow and group leader in the Engineering Department.